 Long Bridge Park is an excellent example of green redevelopment.
 Before the park came along, all you could find at this site located across the highway from the Pentagon was a brownfield resembling something you might see in a sepia photograph of the Dust Bowl era.
 Fast forward to just a few years later and you’ll find a gorgeous, sleek park with some of the best views of the DC skyline around.
 This park boasts three full-sized synthetic turf fields, including one funded by nearby Marymount University, which uses the field for its men and women’s soccer and lacrosse teams.
 The park also includes an esplanade overlooking the Potomac River and Roaches Run Waterfowl Sanctuary and a three-quarter acre rain garden, which directs runoff from the sports fields.
 This attractive park played a large part in why Boeing chose Arlington as the location for its regional headquarters.
 Another great aspect of this park is its location adjacent to major train tracks and to the Ronald Reagan National Airport, making it a destination for train and plane spotters alike.

 As we toured Arlington, I was surprised at just how much more was going on with each park than met the eye.
 With a booming population, a commitment to environmentally-sound development, limited space, and a highly participative community, Arlington’s parks never serve just one purpose or demographic.

 I’ll be eagerly watching Arlington as they use their experience in efficient planning to reconcile affordable housing needs with a consistent demand for public recreational space.

 Let us know what you think.
 Leave a comment below or tweet us @NRPA_News with your thoughts.

-Jayni Rasmussen is the Advocacy and Outreach Specialist for NRPA.
+Jayni Rasmussen is NRPA's Advocacy and Outreach Specialist.